wongjiahau/PROBLEM-SOLVING-WITH-DATA-STRUCTURES-AND-ALGORITHM-UECS2083-UECS2413/practicals/practical-1-basic-java-and-oo.md

 	- The second constructor should take one parameter that populates the id attribute.
 	- The third constructor should take three parameters that populate the name, id and teachingHour attributes.
 -	Declare a mutator method named setTeachingHour( ) that sets a lecturer’s teaching hours.
--	Declare an accesor method named getTechingHour( ) that returns an lecturer’s teaching hours.
+-	Declare an accesor method named getTeachingHour( ) that returns an lecturer’s teaching hours.
 -	Declare an override method named toString( ) that returns a lecturer’s name, id and teachingHour.
 -	 Implement the abstract method named salary( ) declared in class Lecturer that returns the part time lecturer’s salary corresponding to the teaching hours.
 The salary can be determined using the formula: salary = teachingHour × 100.00;